-A Strong Towns member did the math on the tax value per acre of his local Target in Fergus Falls, MN.
+A Strong Towns member did the math on the tax value per acre of his local Target in Fergus Falls, Minnesota.
 The numbers and visuals tell a powerful story about what a bad investment big box stores are for our cities.

-This photo essay of Colerain, OH shows that, while we may say we value history or community or prosperity in our towns, the space we devote to things like big box stores, points in a very different direction.
+This photo essay of Colerain, Ohio, shows that, while we may say we value history or community or prosperity in our towns, the space we devote to things like big box stores, points in a very different direction.

-In McAllen, TX, an old Walmart was turned into a public library.
+In McAllen, Texas, an old Walmart was turned into a public library.
 Is this a helpful model that other communities can follow when their big box stores empty out?
 It's certainly not one we should be counting on.
 Read this article to learn why.

 Trader Joe's stores apply a different model than the typical big box grocery.
 This article explores the impact, and the writer even praises Trader Joe's tight parking lots in this related post.